All Episodes

 Well, I mean, between now and the inauguration, he's probably honing his elbows with a serrated edge just to inflict more damage.

-We need to get real ready.
+We need to get real.

-See, the difference is that when Tom DeLay has sharp elbows, they call him the hammer and they try to get him indicted and thrown out of Washington and put in jail.
+See, the difference is that when Tom DeLay has sharp elbows, they call him the hammer, and they try to get him indicted and thrown out of Washington and put in jail.

-And they think, what a great guy Rom is in there fighting for what he believes.
+He's in there fighting for what he believes.

-So it's that means that's what they're afraid of.
+So it's, that means that's what they're afraid of.

-I'm glad you called.
+Karen in Humble, Texas, I'm glad you called.

 You're next on the Rush Limbaugh program.